openearth/flowmap/README.rst

-  docker run openearth/flowmap flowmap --help docker run openearth/flowmap flowmap generate --help docker run openearth/flowmap flowmap generate delft3doutput.nc
+  docker run openearth/flowmap flowmap --help docker run openearth/flowmap flowmap generate --help docker run openearth/flowmap flowmap generate delft3doutput.nc --src_epsg=28992 --dst_epsg=3857

 In the case of Delft3D you can convert the default nefis output to netCDF using the vs_trim2nc.m matlab script.
 There is also direct nefis support in development, but that has not been properly tested.
+By default you will want to project to the web mercator projection.
+Then you can reuse the velocities as pixels/s in an animation.

 Features
 --------